 With this, you have finished setting up your WordPress powered site from scratch in under 2 days.
 Now you should explore different WordPress options gradually as you continue to work on your site.

-In this detailed but easy to implement guide you learned 12 tips to create your WordPress blog from scratch in 2020.
+In this detailed but easy-to-implement guide, you learned 12 tips to create your WordPress blog from scratch in 2021.
 I have covered all the essential aspects of setting up a WordPress blog for the first time right from hosting to going into the nitty-gritty of every important setting and the identity aspects of your site.
 Also, I listed the essential plugins to install on your blog.

 If you found these tips for WordPress beginners useful and you have implemented some or all of them on your blog, let me know by leaving a comment below.